|

 chance of a lawsuit and a money judgment (believe me, sellers almost always lose this

 type of lawsuit!).
-Failure to disclose, or sloppy disclosure virtually guarantees
+Failure to disclose, inaccurate disclosure, or sloppy disclosure

-that the seller will face a lawsuit, and a significant dollar judgment!
+can certainly cause a seller to face a lawsuit, and a significant dollar judgment!

-mailbox for the court subpoena announcing that you need to retain an attorney because
+your mailbox for the court subpoena announcing that you need to retain an

 -

-Write, or even better, type as many additional disclosure comments as necessary.
-Do
+Write, or even better, type on your PC as many additional disclosure comments as necessary.

 Click